babel/website/docs/runtime.md

 title: @babel/runtime
 ---

-`@babel/runtime` is a library that contains Babel modular runtime helpers and a version of `regenerator-runtime`.
+`@babel/runtime` is a library that contains Babel modular runtime helpers.

 ## Installation